 Closely related to the previous point, you have to make sure that your site is fast.
 As fast as possible considering it’s probably an image-heavy design.
-Use a good performance plugin (if running WordPress) and pay special attention to these image optimization tips.
+Use a good performance plugin (if running WordPress) and pay special attention to these image size & optimization tips.

 And what’s the layout on your homepage?
 Are you just showing a single image to try to impress people?
 Or a big homepage slideshow to cycle through some of your best work?
 Or do you display a grid of thumbnail images to show more “range”?
 Read my thoughts on this decision.

 Takeaway: get a good understanding of the hierarchy of website priorities.
 Getting more organic traffic via SEO is a way to bring more people at the top of the “funnel”.
 Working on your site’s UX is for making sure you don’t have a “leaky funnel” – which is good to nail down first.
 Otherwise, all future SEO and marketing efforts will see diminished results.
 The industry is changing, so you have to learn to adapt and modernize your site.

 So there you have it.
 You’re more aware of all the outdated SEO tactics that are now useless (or even potentially damaging to your site).

 Know that you’re still making some of these mistakes?
 Check out my main SEO guide and this more recent article: Don’t obsess over SEO: 10 things you should be taking care of on your photography site before doing advanced SEO work for more actionable SEO & UX tips.